emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 > I've written about what happened next three times and every time I look at it afterwards it's not something I want to publish.
 {: .notice--warning}

 I forced myself to take a few steps back, and in a bit of a panic, I made it back to my car.
 Somehow I made it to the parking garage where my friend Mari would rescue me over the telephone.
 I don't use that word lightly.
 It was a rescue.
-I never thought I would be in that place, but I was there.
-I was afraid of that place because of my friend Sam. *Our* friend, Sam.
+I never thought I would get there, but I was there.
+I was afraid, because of my friend Sam. *Our* friend, Sam.
 I resolved to never be in that situation ever again.
-It's one of the reasons I started writing about all of this in the first place. [^findingwater]
+It's one of the reasons I started writing about this in the first place. [^findingwater]

 ## Escape

 Crisis narrowly averted, I sent Liz a message that I was going to stay with my aunt and uncle in a neighboring city that night.
-I felt really weird just saying I was going away for a while.
+I felt weird just saying I was going away for a while.
 I honestly didn't know how long I'd be gone, and I hadn't talked to many people in my family except my parents about what was going on with Liz and I.

 When I got to their house I filled the two of them in over dinner.
-They were appropriately supportive and kind to me, and it felt good to reach out to some family and have them grab on and not let me float away into outer space.
+They were supportive and kind to me, and it felt good to reach out to some family and have them grab on and not let me float away into outer space.
 I was feeling much better that night and got some sleep.
 My dreams were nightmares, but when I woke up I was glad they weren't real.
 They were worse than my reality, and that was somewhat comforting.

 # Catching-Up

 I was still in the middle of grieving my way through things Liz had already gone through months before.
 She was way out in front and dragging me along to this unlikely scenario where we are collaborators and raising our children amicably.
-Most of the time it still sounded like a complete fantasy in spite of my attempts to make it impossible for me to assume an aggressive posture.
+Most of the time it still sounded like an absurd fantasy in spite of my attempts to make it impossible for me to assume an aggressive posture.

 She was already moving on.
 It felt like I couldn't catch my breath or get a break anywhere I turned — sometimes it felt like she was actively trying to break me.
-She was done delaying or postponing *anything* to preserve my feelings.
+She **was done** delaying or postponing *anything* to preserve my feelings.
 She could not possibly be any clearer about that.
 I made some boundaries of my own and I felt like she couldn't believe I was standing up to her.
+I was angry that she had this expectation that even though I was no longer invested in those aspects of her life, I was expected to just happily go along with this shit at my expense.

 I had decided that our marriage ending was not going to be something that happened to me.
-I knew I couldn't save it and by then I didn't even want to.
-But I knew that *I was going to show up*, and I was **not** going to continue to watch it all happen to me from the bottom of a well that I had fallen into twenty goddamned years ago.
+I knew I couldn't save it and by that point, I didn't even want to.
+But I knew that ***I was going to show up***, and **I was not going to continue to watch it all happen to me from the bottom of a well that I had fallen into twenty goddamned years ago.**

-Nope.
+Nope nope nope nope.

 ## An Excursion in Philadelphia

-I had a plan.
+I hatched a plan.
 It was risky and could easily get away from me if I wasn't careful, but I knew what to do.
 I made plans to fly to Philadelphia and see one of my best friends who would babysit me for at least eight hours.

 <figure>
 	<a href="/assets/images/2017/march/2017-03-04-tripping.jpg" class="fancybox" rel="gallery">